open-discord-bots/plugins/open-ticket/od-moderation/README.md

 ## Note📖

-> this is not official plugin of open discord
+> this is not an official plugin of open discord